Latest Issue | Subscribe | About | Free Stuff | Past Issues

 What is My Bag

 We were walking from Trollheim to bring Mrs. Clevenger a sack of Jimsonweed.
 Bjorn was complaining about carrying the sack, again, for his father.
-He was in a sour mood and had not been happy since his daughter was fighting with him, as teenagers do.
-He hated that sack.
+He had been fighting with his daughter for the last week, which didn't make his load any easier.
+Especially when you had to carry your father's shit.

 All humor aside, Karl is an adept psychologist.
-Beyond his skill as our bard, his fairytales prescriptions hone in on the hole in your heart or mind.
+Beyond his skill as our bard, his fairy tales prescriptions are highly specialized to cure his patient's hearts and minds.
 As a mixologist, only Gramps excels him.
-Karl is always consulting the beson on their herbal mixture he compares with recipes from the berserkers and ulfserkers.
+Karl is always consulting the beson on their herbal mixtures.
+He likes comparing their recipes with those of the berserkers and ulfserkers from back home.

-We were following the trail northeast of the Disappearing Pond, traveling through the graveyard past the circumvented mound of an elder—when Gast burst through the woods and grabbed Bjorn's sack.
+We were following the trail northeast of the Disappearing Pond, traveling through the graveyard past an elder's circumvented mound—when Gast burst through the woods and grabbed Bjorn's sack!

-Bjorn just stood still, looked both ways, and squinted out of his dishumor.
+Bjorn was in shock.
+He just stood still, looked both ways, and squinted in disbelief.
 The Great Horned Serpent was watching.
 He thought of playing a trick on Bjorn.
-Which he would normally love, but he has trouble kicking people when they're down.
-So he shook his head and sunk down between the dead cedars back into the creek.
+Normally he would love to, but he has trouble kicking people when they're down.
+So he shook his head and sunk back into the creek between the dead cedars.

-Karl was the first to give chase.
-Gramps and he spent a lot of time cultivating that crop.
+Karl was the first to run after him.
+He spent a lot of time cultivating that crop with Gramps.

-Nobbi the whitetail was the fastest and I'm sure he could get Gast to agree to ten of his points on any argument.
+Nobbi the whitetail deer ran past Karl, but he couldn't catch Gast either.
+If he could, he knew he had ten points to win any argument with him.
 Bosco kept stride with Karl.
-Bjorn shrugged, grew taller than the trees, and placed me on his shoulder.
-His strides kept up with Nobbi.
+Bjorn just shrugged, and grew taller than the trees, and placed me on his shoulder.

-We were coming up on where the Tuckerton Line passed Eagle's Nest Pond.
-The 4:00 was blowing its whistle for the brick company to speed up their cable car to their siding.
-I could hear the pistons still churning past the siding as we gave chase along the rails.
-Everyone gave berth to the 4-6-4 Baldwin to pass, but Gast jumped astride a passenger car and rode it like a horse, leaving Nobbi in its dust.
+We were almost to where the Tuckerton Line passed Eagle's Nest Pond.
+The 4:00 was blowing its whistle for the brick company to hurry up and empty their cable car onto the train.
+I could hear the pistons begin to churn again.
+The train was at full speed when we got to it.
+Everyone gave berth to the 4-6-4 Baldwin to pass, but Gast jumped astride a passenger car and rode it like a horse, leaving Nobbi and us in its dust.

 He flew down through the trees and turned into a hare as I pursued as a champion greyhound from Ong's Hat.
 I swiped his tail, and he almost lost the sack that began to enlarge and shoot out of his mouth.

-Then he jumped into Forge Pond as a salmon and I followed as an otter, just missing the Ferrago Forge's undershot wheel as we went over the falls.
+At Forge Pond, he turned into a salmon and I chased him as an otter.
+I just missed him at the Ferrago Forge's undershot wheel as we went over the falls.

 I gave chase through the Cedar Creek's serpentine bends till we approached Dover Forge.
-As Gast went to leap over the falls, Bjorn caught him.
+As Gast went to leap over their falls, Bjorn caught him.

 Gast regained his normal appearance and coughed up the sack.